Sandra Day O'Connor: Early career and marriage

+She served on the Court of Appeals-Division One until 1981 when she was appointed to the Supreme Court by President Ronald Reagan.

 Supreme Court career

 Nomination and confirmation

 On July 7, 1981, Reagan – who had pledged during his 1980 presidential campaign to appoint the first woman to the Court – announced he would nominate O'Connor as an associate justice of the Supreme Court to replace the retiring Potter Stewart.
 O'Connor received notification from President Reagan of her nomination on the day prior to the announcement and did not know that she was a finalist for the position.

 Reagan wrote in his diary on July 6, 1981: "Called Judge O'Connor and told her she was my nominee for supreme court.
 Already the flak is starting and from my own supporters.
 Right to Life people say she is pro abortion.
 She declares abortion is personally repugnant to her.
 I think she'll make a good justice."
 O'Connor told Reagan she did not remember whether she had supported repealing Arizona's law banning abortion.
 However, she had cast a preliminary vote in the Arizona State Senate in 1970 in favor of a bill to repeal the state's criminal-abortion statute.
 In 1974, O'Connor had opined against a measure to prohibit abortions in some Arizona hospitals.
 Anti-abortion and religious groups opposed O'Connor's nomination because they suspected, correctly, she would not be willing to overturn Roe v.
 Wade.
 U.S. Senate Republicans, including Don Nickles of Oklahoma, Steve Symms of Idaho, and Jesse Helms of North Carolina called the White House to express their discontent over the nomination; Nickles said he and "other profamily Republican senators would not support O'Connor".
-Helms, Nickles, and Symms nevertheless voted for confirmation.
+Helms, Nickles, and Symms nevertheless reluctantly voted for confirmation.